Blindman (1971)

 • EASTER EGG: A short comic "silent movie" filmed by the DVD producers, with German intertitles.
 (1m 17s)

-• The DVD case includes a short, 4 page booklet about the film.
+• The DVD case includes a short, 4 page booklet about the film in German.

 Other regions?
 Japanese DVD, non-anamorphic print with English options only for a shorter 84 minute cut of the film.
 Italian DVD, no English options.